-in any of the four quadrants of Fig. 8, or alone and enlarged.
-Any of these functions can be plotted against any of the parameters N, Z, A, N-Z, and 2Z-N; and connect iso-lines in any single or double parameters of the same list (e.g., in the third view of Fig. 8, iso-lines are drawn for Z AND for N).
+All this has become possible with the 'interactive graphical tool', called DESINT (from the french: 'dessin interactif') written by C. Borcea [43] and illustrated in Fig. 12.
+Any of the 'derivatives' or of the 'differences' can be displayed in any of the four quadrants of Fig. 12, or alone and enlarged.
+Any of these functions can be plotted against any of the parameters N, Z, A, N - Z, and 2Z - N; and connect iso-lines in any single or double parameters of the same list (e.g., in the third view of Fig. 12, iso-lines are drawn for Z AND for N).
 Zooming in and out to any level and moving along the two coordinates are possible independently for each quadrant.
 Finally, and more importantly, any change appears, in a different color, with all its consequences and in all four graphs at the same time.
-As an example and only for the purpose of illutration, a change of +500 keV has been applied, in Fig. 8, to 146 Gd in quadrant number four; all modifications in all graphs appear in red.
+As an example and only for the purpose of illutration, a change of +500 keV has been applied, in Fig. 12, to 146Gd in quadrant number four; all modifications in all graphs appear in red.

-4. The Tables
+4 The Tables

 The most recently published mass table from the "Atomic Mass Evaluation" is of December 1995 (AME'95) [2].
-Urgency in having the first Nubase evaluation completed, delayed the planned update of an AME for 1997, since the two evaluators of the AME are also collaborators of Nubase.
-The Nubase evaluation was thus published for the first time in September 1997 [3].
-In order to have consistency between the two tables, it was decided that the masses in Nubase'97 should be exactly those from AME'95.
+Urgency in having the first NUBASE evaluation completed, delayed the planned update of an AME for 1997, since the two evaluators of the AME are also collaborators of NUBASE.
+The NUBASE evaluation was thus published for the first time in September 1997 [3].
+In order to have consistency between the two tables, it was decided that the masses in NUBASE'97 should be exactly those from AME'95.
 The few cases for which new data required a change were only mentioned in the table and discussed in the accompanying text.
-The electronic ASCII files for the AME'95 and the Nubase'97 tables, for use with computer programs, are distributed by the Atomic Mass Data Center (AMDC) through the World Wide Web [45].
-The contents of Nubase can be displayed by a Java program JVNubase [46] through the World Wide Web and also with the Nucleus PC-program [47], all distributed by the AMDC.
+The electronic ASCII files for the AME'95 and the NUBASE'97 tables, for use with computer programs, are distributed by the Atomic Mass Data Center (AMDC) through the World Wide Web [44].
+The contents of NUBASE can be displayed by a Java program JVNUBASE [45] through the World Wide Web and also with the NUCLEUS PC-program [46], all distributed by the AMDC.